EOS-Nation/flutter-eosn/README.md

 # Flutter - EOS Nation

-> Create an EOSN branded general purpose mobile application (iOS, Android & Web) with the use of [Flutter](https://flutter.dev/).
+> Create an EOS Nation branded general purpose mobile application (iOS, Android & Web) with the use of [Flutter](https://flutter.dev/).

 ## Scope